Guide

 $7

-Translation is strongly recommended in these situations:
+Translation is strongly recommended in these specific situations:

-The Verdict
+The verdict

 Verify Any Auction Sheet — $7, Under 60 Seconds